-9.3.
+1.3.
 What evidence is there to support the timing of projected completions from each of the large sites (50 dwellings and above) without planning permission that are relied upon within the housing trajectory?

-This is for the Council to answer but we reserve our right to respond to the answers provided.
 There are no Statements of Common Ground provided in the Examination Library between the Council and the developers of the allocations or large sites with permission, which would be expected to support the trajectory.